Robpol86/glinet-wifi-band-switch/README.md

 # Thu Apr 17 13:45:00 2025 user.notice gl-switch: switch released
 # Thu Apr 17 13:45:00 2025 user.notice root: ACTION: off
 ```

+- [ ] Read the state of the switch without needing to toggle it.

 ### Connect to internet WiFi event